aproxima/htmlq/README.md

 ## Custom Logos

 You can add up to three images (e.g. company logos) to the header by replacing the respective `logo.jpg`, `logo_center.jpg` and `logo_right.jpg` files.

+## Caveats

+Trying out the survey offline by opening `index.html` will only work with some browsers, Firefox being the most popular.
+Google Chrome's security settings disallow executing the survey from your local hard drive.
+Google Chrome will work fine however when the site is hosted using a web server or web hosting company.

 ## License